Design and Technology

 Take a look what's happening in Design Technology in our school...

 Throughout the first term this year, children in the EYFS have accessed exploratory DT within the continuous provision in the form of construction areas, investigation areas and junk modelling.
-Year Two children have completed their first art and design unit, whilst our Year One children have completed their first design and technology unit entitled ‘windmills’.
+Year 2 children have completed their first art and design unit, whilst our Year 1 children have completed their first design and technology unit entitled ‘windmills’.
 They followed the design, make, test and evaluate process.
 Look at some of their work below…..